Easy Baileys Bounty Bars, Low Carb (and here to stay)

 Coconut filling

-Irish Cream Liqueur-I use Baileys, but any Irish Cream brand will work and you can leave it out for a non-alcoholic Bounty bar.
+Irish Cream Liqueur – I use Baileys, but any Irish Cream brand will work; you can also omit it for a classic Bounty Bar taste.

-Sweetener-Powdered Allulose or Monk fruit works well in this recipe and it prevents a grainy texture in the filling.
+Sweetener– powdered allulose or Monk fruit works well in this recipe, preventing a grainy texture in the filling.

 Chocolate Shell

-Dark chocolate-Pick a good quality dark chocolate with 85% cocoa in it to keep the carbs low.
+Dark chocolate – Choose a high-quality dark chocolate with at least 85% cocoa content to keep the carb amount low.
 I find it melts faster if you shave it using a sharp knife.
-You can use unsweetened chocolate and add sweetener or low-carb chocolate chips.
+You can use unsweetened chocolate and add a sweetener or readily available low-carb chocolate chips.
 More details on the carbs in chocolate are below.

-Sweetener-Allulose or powdered Monk fruit for unsweetened chocolate, but leave this out if you use sweetened store-bought dark chocolate.
+Sweetener – Allulose or powdered Monk fruit for unsweetened chocolate, but omit this if you use sweetened, store-bought dark chocolate.

 How to make Baileys Bounty Bars